Port Miami

 By value: YTD | Month | Annual By tonnage: YTD | Month | Annual

-Port Miami’s trade with top trade partner China has decreased -23.90 percent YTD
+Port Miami’s trade with top trade partner Dominican Republic has decreased -20.56 percent YTD

 Top Trading Countries